Offers of placement

 Applicants who take up this option are still bound by the enrolment timeline that will be communicated to them by the school, and will lose their place – in addition to their position on any reserve lists - if they fail to enrol by the deadline.

-Applicants who decline a first preference offer with no indication they wish to change their preference order will not be placed on any Reserve Lists for 2024.
+Applicants who decline a first preference offer with no indication they wish to change their preference order will not be placed on any reserve lists.

-As with Round 1, choosing Withdraw means the applicant is no longer interested in any of their preferences.
-They will not be placed on any Reserve Lists, nor considered for any future offers of placement for 2024.
+As with Round 1, choosing 'Withdraw' means the applicant is no longer interested in any of their preferences.
+They will not be placed on any reserve lists, nor considered for any future offers of placement for 2025.

-Note: Confirmation of Placement emails will be sent out within ten (10) working days.
+Confirmation of placement emails will be sent out within 10 working days.

 Offers of placement come from the Gifted and Talented Selection Unit (GTSU), not individual schools.
 Responses to all offers must be made in writing to GTSU, not the relevant school.

-Applicants who do not qualify for an offer of placement in either Rounds 1 or 2 will be notified by email early August 2023.
+Applicants who do not qualify for an offer of placement in either Rounds 1 or 2 will be notified by email by the end of August.